Art In Bloom

 Silent Auction - Fund Raiser

-There will be a silent auction during Art in Bloom with items donated by club members and vendors participating in the Market Place.
-Funds will be used for special projects including, but not limited to the Connecting Kids to Nature, Blue Star Memorial Marker and the Calatrava Rose Garden.
+During Art In Bloom we hold a silent auction.
+Items are donated by vendors participating in the Art In Bloom Market Place and members of our club.
+Funds raised will be used for special projects including, but not limited to, Konnecting Kids to Nature, Blue Star Memorial Marker and Lakeshore Park Sensory Garden and Pollinator Habitat.

 Plants for Habitat for Humanity

-We will "Reach Out - Join Hands" with the Milwaukee District Garden Clubs (MDGC) by working with and supporting this project.
-For the past 15 years, MDGC has been working with Habitat for Humanity to provide plants, small shrubs, trees, garden tools, and gardening information to Habitat for Humanity homeowners in Milwaukee.
-We support this project by sharing plnts from our gardens and/or donating purchased annuals or perennials.
-We also join volunteers from other clubs in the Milwaukee District to sort plants and distribute plants to homeowners.
+For 16 years, Milwaukee District Garden Clubs has been working with Habitat for Humanity to provide plants, small shrubs, trees, garden tools and gardening information to Habitat for Humanity homeowners in Milwaukee.
+We support this project by sharing plants from our gardens and/or donating purchased annuals or perennials.
+We also join volunteers from other clubs in the Milwaukee District to sort plants on Thursday and Friday and distribute plants to homeowners on Saturday.

 Container Gardening Workshop

 The MAM Garden Club provides planters, dirt, pollinator-attracting plants and volunteers to teach Habitat for Humanity homeowners how to plant a container garden.
 Homeowners take the planters home with them.